stanchan/jenkins/README.md

 node['jenkins']['executor']['proxy']
 ```

-The underlying executor class (which all LWRPs use) intelligently passes proxy information to the Jenkins CLI commands if this attribute is set.
+The underlying executor class (which all HWRPs use) intelligently passes proxy information to the Jenkins CLI commands if this attribute is set.
 It should be set in the form `HOST:PORT`:

 ```ruby
 node.set['jenkins']['executor']['proxy'] = '1.2.3.4:5678'